City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Layer CakesExplosive dome then center collapseReduce leavening and sugar, then support faster structure set
+Layer CakesExplosive dome then center collapseReduce leavening and sugar, then support faster structure set with a slightly hotter oven

-Chocolate Chip CookiesWide spread with brittle edgesIncrease dough chill, trim sugar modestly, and check earlier
+Chocolate Chip CookiesWide spread with brittle edgesIncrease dough chill, trim sugar modestly, and check earlier before the edges overfinish

-Sourdough BoulesOverproof before scoringTighten proof windows and track expansion cues closely
+Sourdough BoulesOverproof before scoringTighten proof windows and track expansion cues closely instead of relying on a printed schedule

-BrowniesDry edge with soft middleStart checks early and tune bake length in small steps
+BrowniesDry edge with soft middleStart checks early and tune bake length in small steps instead of extending the bake by instinct

 Banana BreadDark crust before center setsAdd moisture support and confirm internal doneness before cooling